NVIDIA/aistore/docs/networking.md

 * three physically isolated fabrics (ideal production),
 * a subset of those, or
-* a single shared network (development / small deployments).
+* a single shared fabric (development / small deployments) with different TCP ports for public and intra-cluster communications

 > NOTE: It is strongly recommended to (a) configure three logical networks, and (b) provision each one with **separate, dedicated bandwidth** (for example, to avoid head-of-line blocking that can impact latency-sensitive control-plane traffic).